HierzBettina/ble-dev-kit/README.md

 *Note*: I have ceased working on projects with the HM-10 and the CC2541.
 The difficulties of dealing with the IAR toolchain are too great.
 I now recommend [ARM mbed solutions](https://developer.mbed.org/platforms/Nordic-nRF51822/) if you intend to pursue developing a BLE peripheral.
+I am leaving the resources I was able to gather online in case someone has use for them, but I cannot provide support.

 BLE Dev Kit
 ====